 It is really easy to over indulge on a high carbohydrate diet.
 Again, if it is mainly plant based that shouldn’t be a major issue.

 Also, it is easier to put on weight using a high carbohydrate diet and exercise will definitely need to be an important component if you find yourself eating carbs that are not plant based and contain wheat (and probably sugar).

 Eating a high carbohydrate diet that is plant based means our body may become deficient in vitamin B12 and zinc – however there are other ways of getting those through grains and pulses.

 I recently came across someone called Freelee the Banana Girl and I LOVE bananas so would embrace this lifestyle in a heart beat but I need to be more discerning than that and check it out for long term effects.
-Freelee has been eating her high carbohydrate lifestyle for 8 years now and looks lean and healthy – as do the two people in the video below.
+Freelee has been eating her high carbohydrate lifestyle for 8 years now and looks lean.

 I have to admit that this lifestyle seems to resonate with me – I can’t understand why right now but whenever I watch what they eat I really want to get started with it NOW!
 But fools rush in… and I have been a fool many times over the years so I will take my time.